Introduction

 In 2025, around 90% of taxpayers submitted their returns on time, which is vital for qualifying for these payments.
 For instance, if you submit your return by the April 15 deadline and the IRS doesn’t provide your refund within 45 days, you might be asking when does the IRS pay interest on refunds for that delayed amount.

 As of Q2 2025, the rate for individual overpayments stands at 8%, compounded daily.
 Remember, any earnings you receive from the IRS are considered taxable income and should be reported on your next tax return.
 If you notice any inaccuracies in the earnings received, you have the right to contest them.
-It’s also important to keep in mind that the IRS updates its rates every three months, which can affect the total amount of overdue payments.
+It’s also important to keep in mind that the every three months, which can affect the total amount of overdue payments.

 Track Your Refund and Interest Status

-IRS2Go Mobile App: Download the IRS2Go app for convenient mobile access to your payment status.
+- : Download the IRS2Go app for convenient mobile access to your payment status.
 This app offers real-time updates and is designed for easy navigation, making it simpler to stay informed.
 The IRS voicebot has helped thousands of callers, showing how effective the app is in providing quick information.

 Navigate Exceptions and Common Issues